-The following methods are allowed under the rules to determine a weight for these bins.
-The data quality rules in Section 8 still apply to these methods.
+The following methods are allowed under the Rules to determine a weight for these bins.
+The data quality Rules in Chapter 8 still apply to these methods.

-Methods are listed in order of preference, choose the method that is most feasible for the building being rated.
+Methods are listed in order of preference: choose the method that is most feasible for the building being rated.
 NABERS may consider other methods where they are shown to give a reliable weight over a 12-month period.
 Contact the National Administrator for a determination on alternate measurement methods.

-A.2 Secure paper Method 1: Bin weights
+A.2 Method 1: Bin weights

-This method is exactly the same as Method 1 in the rules, specifically all bins are weighed on calibrated scales either in the building or on the collection truck.
+This method is exactly the same as Method 1 in the Rules.
+Specifically, all bins are weighed on calibrated scales either in the building or on the collection truck.
 All evidence requirements are the same.

-A.3 Secure paper Method 2: Bin count with density factor
+A.3 Method 2: Bin count with density factor

-This method is exactly the same as Method 2 in the rules, specifically all bins are counted by a reliable source, with appropriate evidence, and one or more density audits are conducted as per the method set out in Section 7.9.
+This method is exactly the same as Method 2 in the Rules.
+Specifically, all bins are counted by a reliable source, with appropriate evidence, and one or more density audits are conducted as per the method set out in Section 7.9.